Food

 Safe Food For All

-As the national agency for food safety, SFA adopts a science-based risk assessment and management approach to food safety, and sets food safety standards that are aligned with international standards.
+SFA adopts a science-based risk assessment and management approach to food safety, and sets food safety standards that are aligned with international standards.
 SFA has in place an integrated food safety system from farm-to-fork, including licensing, inspection, sampling, testing and enforcement, to ensure that food supplied in Singapore is safe for consumption.

-Overseas sources and imports
+Overseas Sources and Imports

 Food importers are licensed by SFA, and are required to apply for import permits for each consignment of food imported into Singapore.
 For high-risk food items like livestock, meat and eggs that can carry diseases that can be transmitted to people, SFA conducts accreditation at source to ensure that the imports meet food safety and animal health requirements.